topicos20152/WEB/README.md

 	<br>
 </h1>

-> A 2k16 vision of the <a href="https://sigaa.ufrn.br/" target="_blank">Sigaa UFRN</a>
+> A 2k16 vision of the <a href="https://sigaa.ufrn.br/" target="_blank">SIGAA UFRN</a>

-This project is part of the Sigaa-X's application suite.
+This project is part of the SIGAA-X's application suite.

 Absolutely designed to provide a clean, fast and atractive web vision for the academic application used in the Federal University of Rio Grande do Norte, it comes with a smooth front-end made for students by students.